joakim-brannstrom/dextool/plugin/mutate/README.md

 ### On a CMake project

-Create a JSON database of the subject code:
+Create a JSON compilation database of the subject code:
 ```sh
 git clone https://github.com/google/googletest.git   # Obtain the google test project
 cd googletest